dddiaz/dddiaz.com/README.md

 - update base url in config.toml
 - rename repo from academic to frontend on github
 - update all params in parms.toml
-- Fix saturation on photo
-- remove some of the share icons on blog posts
 - limit number of projects shown
-- missing my name under my picture
 - nav bar hover highlight color is dull
 - verify analytics are working correctly, if not, production env var may not be set.
 - blog post for aws image is misaligned